Healthy Schools Training

 - Support and report – for a child in your care and to keep yourself safe as a professional

 Suitable for primary schools and secondary schools.
 We deliver this two hour session in schools as part of an inset day or twilight staff meeting.
-We also offer a one hour session for parents.
 Contact us and your Healthy Schools Delivery Advisor will get in touch to discuss dates to suit you.

 Learner Participation Training (School Council Training)